laravel-notification-channels/twilio/README.md

 If you want to suppress all errors, you can set the option to `['*']`.
 The errors will not be logged but notification failed events will still be emitted.

+## Upgrading from 2.x to 3.x

+If you're upgrading from version `2.x`, you'll need to make sure that your set environment variables match those above in the config section.
+None of the environment variable names have changed, but if you used different keys in your `services.php` config then you'll need to update them to match the above, or publish the config file and change the `env` key.

+You should also remove the old entry for `twilio` from your `services.php` config, since it's no longer used.

+The main breaking change between `2.x` and `3.x` is that failed notification will now throw an exception unless they are in the list of ignored error codes (publish the config file to edit these).

+You can replicate the `2.x` behaviour by setting `'ignored_error_codes' => ['*']`, which will case all exceptions to be suppressed.

 ## Usage